 Don’t understand?
 We’ll explore the details below, but think about it like this: When more listeners are engaging with your music, you’ll get more exposure.
 That is, through those actions, more people will start hearing about you.
 This then, fuels engagement (more people to be engaged) and with a broader and deeper audience, your value goes up (people start buying more records).

 As we explore the different platforms, we’ll talk about how each of these career factors is affected by your actions within the platform.

 Online Music Listening Platforms

-All ‘platform’ means is the music service – or ‘the app you use to listen to stuff’.
-There are many, and they have different qualities.
+All ‘platform’ means is the music delivery service – or ‘the app you use to listen to stuff’.
+There are many and they have different qualities.
 These qualities embrace the career-pyramid above, and highlight different relationships between its core qualities.
 That is, how value relates to engagement (or exposure) will differ from one service to the next.
 Likewise, how engagement and exposure relate will change as well.
 Despite having the core-principles in place, I think we will find that each platform affects musicians in very different ways.

 We will look at these online music platforms through the eyes of independent musicians:

 What they all offer is music.
 Where they differ is how they offer that music and the types of interactions that are available for listeners of that music.
 Each of these platforms, in their own way, offers its own monetization and social interaction schemes.
 These are usually fitted around some kind of data that they’re gathering, the very data that makes features like automated musical suggestions work.
 You know, those playlists that just know what you want to hear?

 By examining each of these, and how their monetization and social interaction features directly impact the musician’s tangible career triangle, we’ll understand just how local music can thrive online.